Surgery: What to Expect

 IMPORTANT - Getting to and from surgery

-For your safety, you must have a ride home from the hospital.
-A taxi or bus is not acceptable unless you will be accompanied by a responsible adult.
+For your safety, you must have a responsible adult provide you a ride home from the hospital.
+A taxi or bus is not acceptable unless a responsible adult will accompany you.
 Your surgery may be cancelled at the last minute if you have not made these travel plans.

 Stop Smoking